civilInS/codsoft_1/README.md

 Copyright Information:
 Copyright information is displayed at the bottom of the footer.

+## Footer Section:

+Social Media Links:
+Social media icons with links (LinkedIn, Email, Twitter) are displayed in the footer.

+Copyright Information:
+Copyright information is displayed at the bottom of the footer

-# Additional Styling and Features:
+## Additional Styling and Features:

 Responsive Design:
 The layout adjusts for different screen sizes using flexbox and media queries.